Small Change (Tom Waits album): Cover

 The cover art features Waits sitting in a go-go dancer's dressing room, with a topless go-go dancer standing nearby.
 It was alleged that the go-go dancer pictured is Cassandra Peterson, who portrayed the iconic Elvira, Mistress of the Dark.
-Peterson, however, says she's not sure of the authenticity of this claim, stating, "I can’t say it’s completely not me—I can’t say it’s not true—but I have absolutely no recollection of doing it, if it is true....I do not remember the ’70s, for who-knows-what-all reasons.
+Peterson, however, says she's not sure of the authenticity of this claim, stating, "I can't say it's completely not me—I can't say it's not true—but I have absolutely no recollection of doing it, if it is true....I do not remember the '70s, for who-knows-what-all reasons.
 But anyway, it could be me.
 There is a possibility.
-But I just look and look and look at it and go, “It doesn’t look exactly like me.”
-I don’t know.
+But I just look and look and look at it and go, "It doesn't look exactly like me."
+I don't know.
 Maybe it is."
 Peterson now asserts it is not her on the cover.
 Apparently it was an LA showgirl who went by the name of Jinx, who worked at Jumbo's Clown Room.

 Reception

-Small Change received critical reviews equal to or better than Waits' previous albums, and was at first a surprise commercial success, rising to No. 89 on the Billboard chart within two weeks of its release.
-Three weeks later, the album fell off the Billboard Top 200, and Waits was not to better its position until 1999's Mule Variations.
+Critics gave Small Change generally favorable to highly positive reviews, many considering it on par with or superior to Waits' previous albums.

+Robert Hilburn of the Los Angeles Times praised the album, stating that Waits "has not only fulfilled the promise of his early work, but extended it in a way that makes him one of America's most valuable pop performers," and that "by refusing to stay in the safe mold of his first two albums, he enriched his art."

+Carl Arrington of the Detroit Free Press praised Small Change as "another wheezy, wonderful collection by the reigning duke of down-and-out," noting that it features "more verbal hooks and turns in every song than most artists use in a career."

 When asked in an interview with Mojo in 1999 if he shared many fans' view that Small Change was the crowning moment of his "beatnik-glory-meets-Hollywood-noir period" (i.e. from 1973 to 1980), Waits replied: Well, gee.
 I'd say there's probably more songs off that record that I continued to play on the road, and that endured.
 Some songs you may write and record but you never sing them again.
 Others you sing em every night and try and figure out what they mean.
 "Tom Traubert's Blues" was certainly one of those songs I continued to sing, and in fact, close my show with.

 In 2000, Small Change was voted number 958 in Colin Larkin's All Time Top 1000 Albums.